thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/assets.md

 - In the asset creation form, fill in the required fields:
   - **Name** – a unique name for the asset.
   - **[Asset profile](/docs/{{docsPrefix}}user-guide/asset-profiles/){:target="_blank"}** – by default, the profile is set to "**default**", but you can choose a different profile if needed.
+    {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") or (docsPrefix == "paas/eu/") %}
+  - **Owner and groups:** Helps with organization and access control.
+    - **Owner**: Select the owner from the dropdown list.
+The asset will be created at that owner’s level.
+By default, the field is pre-filled with the Customer or Tenant name based on where you add the asset.
+You can change it before confirming adding.
+    - **Groups**: Optional field.
+Add the asset to existing asset groups or create a new one at the selected owner level.
+Note: every asset is automatically added to the "**All**" group of that owner.
+  {% endif %}
-- Optional fields such as label or description can be filled in if needed.
+- Optional fields such as **Label** or **Description** can be filled in if needed.
 - Click "**Add**".

 The asset has been successfully created and is now available in the list.